airbruno/brunoribeiro-py/README.md

 ## I'm a Developer!!

-- 🔭 I'm currently working on the Node.js Rocketseat Ignite Bootcamp
+- 🔭 I'm currently working on the Node.js Rocketseat Ignite Bootcamp.
-- 💻 Also, I'm learning React and Next.js, check out my GitHub repos
+- 💻 Also, I'm learning data science and analisys.
-- 👯 I’m looking to collaborate with other open source projects
+- 👯 I’m looking to collaborate with other open source projects.
-- 🥅 2021 Goals: Learn Node.js & React stack
+- 🥅 2021 Goals: Get good at Node.js.
-- ✈️ Fun fact: I love airplanes
+- ✈️ Fun fact: I love airplanes.

 ### Connect with me: